chrisgoringe/blind-compare/readme.md

 Compare two or more sets of images, normally generated with most things the same.
 For instance... same seed and prompt, different model.

+Or, in sort mode, quickly sort images into two folders

 ## Organising your images

 The images need to be named in such a way that a simple string match will find all images in the first set, and a substitution of that string with another will give the filename of the corresponding image in another set.